gioblu/BIPLAN/documentation/macros.md

 ```
 macro [name] [code]
 ```
-A macro is a capitalized keyword associated with a single line of code containing at least one statement.
-Every time the keyword occurs in the codebase it is substituted with its associated line of code.
-This task is executed by the pre-processor before the compilation phase is executed.
+A macro is a capitalized keyword of at least 2 characters associated with a single line of code containing at least one statement.
+Each time the macro's keyword occurs in the source it is substituted with its associated line of code.
+This task is executed by the pre-processor before the compilation phase starts.

 ```php